-These figures from the 2022 SB 695 Report reflect the total costs California's big three IOUs recouped through electricity rates in 2022.
-Only some of these costs vary based on use but virtually all are recovered through volumetric rates.22
+These figures from the 2022 SB 695 Report reflect the breakdown of costs that California's big three IOUs recouped through total system electricity rates in 2021.
+Only some of these costs vary based on use but virtually all are recovered through volumetric rates.